Prodigy (David Alleyne): Early life and moving to the Xavier Institute

-David Alleyne is a naturally intelligent boy, who finds upon becoming a teenager that the answers to his exams and assignments begin appearing in his head whenever he is in the same room as his teachers.
+David Alleyne is originally from Chicago, Illinois.
+A naturally intelligent boy, he finds that the answers to his exams and assignments begin appearing in his head whenever he is in the same room as his teachers.
 He realizes that he is a mutant with the ability to know anything that the people nearby know.
 Wanting to retain this knowledge, David becomes driven to study even harder.
 He takes college-level courses while finishing high school and drops subtle hints to his family about his powers, but they fail to realize he is a mutant until the campus anti-mutant group outs him.
 Realizing he can no longer be a mutant in secrecy, David accepts an invitation from Danielle Moonstar to attend the Xavier Institute for Higher Learning.
 His parents and sister are supportive of his decision.

 At the school he befriends Wind Dancer, Wallflower, and Wither.
-They are attacked by the Reavers, and afterwards Dani makes David roommates with one of these Reavers, Josh Foley.
+Dani makes David roommates with Josh Foley, a former member of the Reavers who left the group after learning that he was a mutant.
 The tactic works, and David soon comes to regard Josh as a little brother.
 Along with his other friends at the school, they bring to Xavier Institute the homeless mutant Surge, who David acquires an immediate interest in.

 David, Josh, Surge, Wind Dancer, Wallflower, and Wither are placed on Dani's squad of students, called "the New Mutants," and David is given the codename Prodigy.
 Not liking the idea that he is being groomed to be an X-Man, David declines to be the team leader, leaving the position to Wind Dancer.
 However, she quickly loses faith in her ability to lead.
 They compromise by becoming team co-leaders.
 Believing that he is a combat liability because the knowledge from his mutant power is transient, Prodigy learns from Emma Frost that he has a mental block that prevents him from permanently retaining knowledge.
 When he asks Frost and Danielle Moonstar to remove the block, they refuse and create an illusion to show him the potential consequences of doing so.
 In the illusion, he becomes President of the United States and establishes a utopian worldwide government before Surge learns of his plan to attack China and destroys the White House, killing them both.
 In spite of this, the two enter a relationship.